-PC 02375 "I'M ALL EARS!": LISTENING (AND OTHER) 3 hrs.
-SKILLS IN PASTORAL COUNSELING
+"I'M ALL EARS!": LISTENING (AND OTHER) SKILLS IN PASTORAL CARE

 Religious leaders are called upon to provide short-term counseling for persons with specific concerns.
 Essential skills for brief counseling include learning to listen, assessing needs, offering appropriate responses, and recognizing limits of time and knowledge.
 This course will focus on skill building, personality theories, spiritual development, and strategies for short-term counseling.
 Methods may include didactics, discussion, case studies, theological reflection, verbatim, and role plays.